Ramesh Damani Latest Portfolio 2018

 We can estimate roughly that Ramesh Damani’s net worth may be close to Rs.
 1,000 crore because of the highly diversified nature of his portfolio.

-Ramesh Damani’s latest purchases
+Ramesh Damani’s recommendations

 Ramesh Damani Wiki